Flamefork/iron_gql/README.md

     return fragment.read(result.post.attachment)
 ```

-Passing a fragment that isn't spread-compatible with the slot is a type error, so mismatches are caught before your code ships.
+A fragment that is not spread-compatible with the slot causes a type error.
+The type checker finds the mismatch before you ship your code.

-Validation of every fragment passed into a slot happens eagerly — for queries and mutations inside `execute`, for subscriptions on every received message — so malformed data raises at the response boundary and never silently surfaces later from `read`.
+The runtime validates every fragment that you pass into a slot at the response boundary.
+For queries and mutations, validation occurs inside `execute`.
+For subscriptions, validation occurs on each received message.
+Malformed data causes an immediate error.
+The malformed data never surfaces later from `read`.

-Three things to keep in mind:
+Three rules apply:
-- A handle must be self-contained: it cannot spread other fragments and cannot reference variables (`$name`) — it travels to the server as its own text alone, next to an operation that declares nothing on its behalf.
-Fragments no slot accepts are untouched by both rules: they keep composing through name spreads and taking their variables from the operations that spread them.
+- A handle must be self-contained.
+It cannot spread other fragments, and it cannot reference variables (`$name`).
+The handle travels to the server as its own text, next to an operation that declares nothing for it.
+Fragments that no slot accepts are free of both rules.
+They can spread other fragments by name, and they take their variables from the operations that spread them.
-- An operation that declares a compatible slot cannot itself define or spread any fragment name a handle ships — the handle's own name or one of its transitive dependencies.
-The generator rejects the combination as soon as the handle exists, whether or not anyone passes it; rename one of the two.
-Operations without a compatible slot are outside the rule, and the same fragment works in both roles across different operations.
+- An operation that declares a compatible slot cannot define or spread any fragment name that a handle ships.
+This covers the handle's own name and its transitive dependencies.
+The generator rejects the combination as soon as the handle exists, whether or not anyone passes the handle.
+To remove the conflict, rename one of the two.
+Operations without a compatible slot are outside this rule.
+The same fragment can work in both roles across different operations.
-- The slot keyword argument in `execute` is mandatory — there is no default, so sending no fragments means passing an empty list explicitly.
+- The slot keyword argument in `execute` is mandatory, and there is no default.
+To send no fragments, pass an empty list explicitly.

 ## Customization Hooks
-- **Naming conventions.** Supply `to_camel_fn_full_name` (module:path string) and a `to_snake_fn` callable to align casing with your own `alias_generator`.
+- **Naming conventions.** Supply `to_camel_fn_full_name` (a module:path string) and a `to_snake_fn` callable.
+These functions align the casing with your own `alias_generator`.
-- **Endpoint configuration.** `base_url_import` is written verbatim into the generated module; point it at a global string, config object, or helper that returns the GraphQL endpoint.
+- **Endpoint configuration.** The generator writes `base_url_import` verbatim into the generated module.
+Set it to a global string, a configuration object, or a helper that returns the GraphQL endpoint.

 ## Runtime Highlights
-- `GQLClient` accepts ASGI `target_app` so you can reuse the runtime for production HTTP calls or in-process ASGI execution.
+- `GQLClient` accepts an ASGI `target_app`.
+You can use the same runtime for production HTTP calls and for in-process ASGI execution.
-- `GQLOperation.with_headers` clones the operation object, making per-call customization trivial.
+- `GQLOperation.with_headers` clones the operation object.
+The original does not change, so each call can have its own headers.
-- `Upload` scalars map to `iron_gql.FileVar`; multipart upload per the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec) is triggered automatically when variables contain `FileVar` instances.
+- `Upload` scalars map to `iron_gql.FileVar`.
+When variables contain `FileVar` instances, the client automatically sends a multipart upload (see the [GraphQL multipart request spec](https://github.com/jaydenseric/graphql-multipart-request-spec)).
-- `serialize_var` converts variables to JSON-friendly structures via Pydantic's `TypeAdapter`, supporting custom scalar types alongside nested models, dicts, and lists.
+- `serialize_var` converts variables to JSON-compatible structures with the Pydantic `TypeAdapter`.
+It supports custom scalar types, nested models, dicts, and lists.

 ## Example

-The [`example/`](example/) directory contains a complete working setup: a GraphQL schema with queries, mutations, enums, interfaces, unions, and fragments, plus the generation script and sample query definitions.
-See [`example/generate.py`](example/generate.py) for the codegen call and [`example/main.py`](example/main.py) for query usage.
+The [`example/`](example/) directory contains a complete working setup.
+It has a GraphQL schema with queries, mutations, enums, interfaces, unions, and fragments.
+It also has the generation script and sample query definitions.
+See [`example/generate.py`](example/generate.py) for the codegen call, and [`example/main.py`](example/main.py) for query usage.

 ## Testing

-Override the generated client via `monkeypatch` (or any other module attribute patching) to point queries at a test server or an ASGI app:
+In tests, replace the generated client to send queries to a test server or an ASGI app.
+Use `monkeypatch` or any other patch of the module attribute:

 ```python
 from iron_gql import runtime